THE DHARMA FLOWER SUTRA SEEN THROUGH

 remain within its bounds.

-For instance there was a powerful sovereign
+there was a powerful sovereign

 whose chariot wheels roll everywhere

-without hindrance (tenrin’ô, chakravarti-râja)
+without hindrance (tenrinnō, chakravartin),

-whose warriors distinguish themselves in combat.
+distinguished themselves in combat.

-He offers them rewards
+He offered them rewards,

-such as elephants, horses, chariots
+such as elephants, horses, chariots,

 along with various estates and buildings,

-villages and towns; or he even gives his warriors
+or he even gave his warriors

-clothing or various precious jewels,
+clothing, or various precious jewels,

-slaves and other material assets
+slaves, and other material assets –

-all with which he rewards them with joy.
+all with which he rewards them, with joy.

-If there is an astoundingly valiant warrior
+an astoundingly valiant warrior

-who was capable of difficult exploits
+who was capable

 he rewards this hero with the bright pearl